 In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
-The need to ensure adequate resources, including adequate support and dedicated time for the program director, is also addressed in Institutional Requirement II.B.1.
+The need to ensure adequate resources, including adequate support and dedicated time for the program director, is also addressed in Institutional Requirement 2.2.a.
 The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty/subspecialty-specific Program Requirements.
 It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors to fulfill their program responsibilities effectively.

 Subspecialty-Specific Background and Intent: For programs with fewer than seven fellows, there is no separate minimum associate program director FTE support beyond what is specified for core faculty members.
 Programs will need to use the minimum aggregate FTE for core faculty members to support the associate program director, who is also a core faculty member.
-See the Subspecialty-Specific Background and Intent box in the core faculty section (II.B.4.c)) for clarification of expectations for associate program director FTE support for programs with approved complements of fewer than seven fellows.
+See the Subspecialty-Specific Background and Intent box in the core faculty section (2.10.c.) for clarification of expectations for associate program director FTE support for programs with approved complements of fewer than seven fellows.

-II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; ^(Core)
+2.4.
+Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)

-- II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Preventive Medicine (ABPM) or by the American Osteopathic Board of Family Physicians (AOBFP), American Osteopathic Board of Internal Medicine (AOBIM), or American Osteopathic Board of Neurology and Psychiatry (AOBNP), or subspecialty qualifications that are acceptable to the Review Committee; and, ^(Core) - II.A.3.c) must include ongoing clinical activity. ^(Core)
+- 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Preventive Medicine (ABPM), or by the American Osteopathic Board of Family Physicians (AOBFP), American Osteopathic Board of Internal Medicine (AOBIM), or American Osteopathic Board of Neurology and Psychiatry (AOBNP), or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.b.
+The program director must demonstrate ongoing clinical activity.
+(Core)

-II.A.4.
+2.5.
 Program Director Responsibilities